What is the best protein powder? It's a question I am often asked, and it's an answer that always starts with 'It depends'...

 Meal replacements powders are an industry in their own right, so there are so many options it is crazy.
-Personal preference will play a big part in determining whether you like a MRP or not, so you may have to experiment to find what you like best.
+Personal preference will play a big part in determining whether you like an MRP or not, so you may have to experiment to find what you like best.

-Otherwise, be sure to checkout my go-to smoothie recipe that you can whip up in a minute!
+Otherwise, be sure to check out my go-to smoothie recipe that you can whip up in a minute!

 If you are wanting to avoid animal based protein powders, then you will want to go with a plant based protein powder.

 There are many disadvantages to plant based proteins, I'm not going to cover it here as I have done so in the following three articles:

 But if you still insist that plant based protein powders are the path you want to take, then my recommendation for a plant based protein powder would be Genuine Health Corporation, Fermented Vegan Protein +.

 I like this as it uses a range of plant protein sources (pea, brown rice, hemp, quinoa, alfalfa, spirulina and mung bean sprouts) - ensuring full amino acid counts.